ALonelyJuicebox/JDownloader-Metadata-To-Stash/README.md

 The Powershell script iterates through whatever folder you provide it, and uploads metadata from the sidecar `.csv` files into your Stash for matching files.

-## 📖 Adding the JDownloader2 event script
+## 📖 Setup - Adding the JDownloader2 event script
 <img src="/readme_assets/JDownloader.png" width="50%" height="50%" >

 This part teaches JDownloader how to generate sidecar files for your downloads. <br /> There are a few steps here, but don't worry-- you only need to do this once!

-1. Open [JD2_WriteMetadataToCSV.js](https://github.com/ALonelyJuicebox/JDownloader-Metadata-To-Stash/blob/JD2_WriteMetadataToCSV.js) and copy everything to your clipboard
+1. Open `JD2_WriteMetadataToCSV.js` and copy everything to your clipboard
 2. With JDownloader2 installed, go to JDownloader2's Settings menu and install the **Event Scripter** plugin (if it is not already installed.)
 3. Click on the newly installed **Event Scripter** plugin in the Settings menu, and then click on the **"+ Add"** button at the bottom of the screen
 4. Name the script **"Write download information to a CSV"**